 Sure enough, it was the place to kill big deer, at least for Milo Hanson who took the world record typical whitetail in Saskatchewan in 1993.
-Although Jordan and Blanton didn’t tag the world record deer themselves that year, they were able to secure the exclusive video rights to that story, which aired on the second Monster Bucks video (see the footage here.
-Allow a few minutes for video to load).
+Although Jordan and Blanton didn’t tag the world record deer themselves that year, they were able to secure the exclusive video rights to that story, which aired on the second Monster Bucks video.

 “Filming Bill’s interview with Milo was the first unforgettable Monster Bucks experience for me,” Blanton said.
 “I got to attend the official scoring ceremony, which I am so thankful to have witnessed.
 The typical 14-point buck netted 213 5/8 points, breaking the world record held since the early 1900s.
 Milo’s giant buck fueled the trophy whitetail hunting craze, which gave our videos even more momentum.”

 As the years passed, many more memorable and widely talked-about Monster Bucks moments were captured on film for all to enjoy.

 No hunt epitomizes the Monster Bucks theme like Spook Spann’s hunt filmed for Monster Bucks XVI.
 Spann, a professional hunter and landowner, had seen trail camera pictures of a huge buck on his property in Kansas and knew he had to go after it.
 One afternoon in November, he and his cameraman, L. J. Planer, set out toward his treestand hoping to at least get a glance of the impressive buck.
 On the way to the stand, they spotted the huge deer 400 yards away with some does in a CRP field.